aheber/ObjectAgnosticLightingComponent/README.md

 Go ahead and refresh the account page, you should see the record id floating on the background.

 So far our component implements gathering the record id but there is one piece we want to add that will help us get some additional information about our record.
-Lets add the _force:hasSObjectName_ inteface to the list of interfaces that we implement.
+Lets add the _force:hasSObjectName_ interface to the list of interfaces that we implement.

 Your component line should look like this now